-This Chewy Snickerdoodles recipe is the only snickerdoodle recipe you will ever need again!
-Aside from a chocolate chip cookie, snickerdoodles are my all time favorite!
+These Chewy Snickerdoodle Cookies are (aside from from a chocolate chip cookie) my all time favorite!
 They’re moist, chewy, and coated in cinnamon sugar that makes them so yummy and comforting!

 A snickerdoodle has to be soft and chewy in my opinion.
 That, plus the cinnamon sugar topping is what makes these cookies so amazing!
 My kids are not huge chocolate fans so if I’m making cookies for the whole family, these are what I make!